 What Passengers Can Do

 Passengers may not realize how much of an impact they have on the driver, but it can actually be a big responsibility.
-It is essential that passengers don’t try to grab the attention of the driver, avoiding things that can make the driver break their focus on the road.
+It is essential that passengers don’t try to grab the attention of the driver, avoiding things that can distract the driver and break their focus on the road.

 Sometimes, the driver may also engage in distractions through no fault of the passengers.
 Nevertheless, in these situations, it is imperative to speak up and ask the driver to focus on the road rather than what is dominating their attention.